DenverArtMuseum/tokio-ueyama/content/california.md

 [^19]: Millier, “City’s Japanese Show Art.”

-[^20]: “Art Exhibit Draws Many Purchasers,” red scrapbook, Collection of Bunkado, 24.
+[^20]: “Art Exhibit Draws Many Purchasers,” red scrapbook, Collection of Bunkado, Inc., 24.

-[^21]: “Tokio Ueyama’s Success,” March 21, 1936, red scrapbook, Collection of Bunkado, 22.
+[^21]: “Tokio Ueyama’s Success,” March 21, 1936, red scrapbook, Collection of Bunkado, Inc., 22.

 [^22]: In a letter sent to Ueyama, the Association stated, “As an artist well trained in the best American schools, and a resident of Los Angeles, we believe that you are in a position to accomplish splendid results in creating a better understanding of the art developments around the Pacific Ocean.”
 "Correspondence—Miscellaneous, 1916–1936," Tokio Ueyama papers, Archives of American Art, https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289/series-1/box-1-folder-4.

-[^23]: See Memorial Exhibition catalog, Collection of Bunkado.
-I am grateful to Noriko Okada for her translation of the Japanese.
+[^23]: See Memorial Exhibition catalog, Collection of Bunkado, Inc. I am grateful to Noriko Okada for her translation of the Japanese.

 [^24]: "Diary Excerpts Translated into English, 2023," Tokio Ueyama papers, Archives of American Art, https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289/series-1/box-1-folder-9.
 I am grateful to Noriko Okada for sharing relevant excerpts of her translations.